- Skip Ahead to

 |Unique to Organizations||Exist in both Organizations and Workspaces|

 |Don’t count towards your premium plan size||Contribute to the seat count in paid Teams or Organizations|

 Can Guests see each other in an Organization?

 Guests have limited access within the Workspace or Organization they’re invited to, and can only see what is explicitly shared with them.

 If two people are seeing each other as a “Private User”, they are both Guests.
-If Guests see this, that means they are not working in either the same team, project or task together; this is to ensure that if you’re working with clients, they cannot see one another’s names unless you want them to.
-Once they are both following the same task or working in the same project or team, their names will be displayed for one another.
+If Guests see this, that means they are not working in either the same team or project together; this is to ensure that if you’re working with clients, they cannot see one another’s names unless you want them to.
+Once they are both working in the same project or team, their names will be displayed for one another.

 Who can invite Guests in an Organization?

 Any Member can add a Guest to an Organization.
 Also, Organization Guests can invite other Guests to your Organization by sharing the projects and tasks that they have been given access to.

 Can a Guest become an admin of an Organization?

 No. You must be a full Organization Member in order to become an admin of a paid Organization.